Context and Scope

 Design Approach B - Multiple Page -

-The squad decided to create another variation that tried to follow a more step by step approach on guiding the users through their profile modification.
+The squad decided to create another variation tried to follow a more step by step approach on guiding the users through their profile modification.

 Approach B - Contact Info